CLOSER-Cohorts/training-development/introduction/Z Archived information.md

 >[!NOTE]
 > BO - could ask how would they find the information they needed to understand and use the data file they'd been given?
 It links to the point below about contacting the research producers (although this feels a bit repetitive of what we've said in prior units).

+For example, if you had a look at this data catalogue page on XXX [Give link to research project profile page], what could you tell someone about the actual data it collected?

+Would you be able to describe what variables are within the dataset?
+Or how many cases it recorded for each variable?

 ---

 Discovery to understanding: the role of metadata